 For example, at 9.25% income-reinvested and remaining in growth investments (long term average of 9.1%) capital will double in about 8 years, in 16 years it will quadruple and in 24 years, it will grow to almost 8 times the original amount.
 Most financial advisers refer to this as ‘the magic of compound interest’.
 This may give you a rough idea of how much superannuation you may need to put into your superannuation fund now for a comfortable retirement later in life.

 If you’re an employer considering offering salary sacrifice superannuation arrangements to your employees, you may wish to discuss your Australian Superannuation fund options with one of our specialists for superannuation advice.
 Our Financial advisors can explain how salary sacrifice superannuation options can be arranged with minimal implications to your business.

 For most people, joining an Australian superannuation fund starts when you get a job and your employer starts making superannuation contributions.
 These contributions are called the superannuation guarantee contributions.

 If you’re eligible, your employer should contribute at least 9.25% of your earnings into Australian superannuation.
 This is proposed to increase over the coming years to 12%.

 How old do I have to be to hold a superannuation fund?

-Self employed superannuation – If you’re self-employed, you can decide if you want to join and contribute to a superanuation fund.
+Self-employed superannuation – If you’re self-employed, you can decide if you want to join and contribute to a superannuation fund.
 Most self-employed people can claim a full tax deduction for contributions they make to their superannuation until age 75.

 If you’re not working, such as a mother or father with home duties, or have a low income, your spouse can contribute for you.